sphinx-doc/alabaster/docs/customization.rst

   string - used to display a `Travis-CI <https://travis-ci.org>`_ build status button in the sidebar.
 If ``true``, uses your ``github_(user|repo)`` settings; defaults to ``false.``

+  .. deprecated:: 0.7.11

+     This option is deprecated and will be eventually removed.
+Use ``shield_list`` instead.

 * ``codecov_button``: ``true``, ``false`` or a Github-style ``"account/repo"``
   string - used to display a `Codecov <https://codecov.io>`_ build status button in the sidebar.
 If ``true``, uses your ``github_(user|repo)`` settings; defaults to ``false.``

+  .. deprecated:: 0.7.11

+     This option is deprecated and will be eventually removed.
+Use ``shield_list`` instead.

 * ``shield_list``: ``false`` or a list of dictionaries containing a ``"target"`` and ``"image"`` key.